junxit/us-congress-bills-111/metadata.md

 - 2009-10-15 — Introduced in House
 - 2009-10-15 — Introduced in House
 - 2009-10-15 — Referred to the House Committee on Science and Technology.
+- 2009-10-20 — Considered under suspension of the rules. (consideration: CR H11470-11472)
+- 2009-10-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3819.
+- 2009-10-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-20 — Mr. Gordon (TN) moved to suspend the rules and pass the bill.
+- 2009-10-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11471)
+- 2009-10-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11471)